Thoughts on burnout

 Values

-Over time I’ve noticed that it’s common for leadership to shift their values depending on the stage of the team, product or company.
+Over time I’ve noticed that it’s common for companies (orgs, teams) to shift their values depending on the stage they are in.
 This is not necessarily a bad thing, but it’s something I’ve learned to be aware of.
 Is the work I’m asked to do aligned with my values?
 Are the people around me open for change and feedback?
-If not, am I willing to change my values to align with theirs?
+Am I willing to change my values to align with theirs?
 If not, it might be time to move teams or companies.

 Community